linode/docs/docs/networking/how-to-mount-nfs-shares-on-debian-9.md

 ### Server Options

-These options can be specified in the `/etc/exports` entry:
+These options can be specified in the `/etc/exports` file:

 -   **rw**: Read/write filesystem.
 -   **ro**: Force clients to connect in the read-only filesystem mode only.